 Everything has been done before and nothing is truly original.
 Have you heard this before?
 There has been someone who has tried to do what you are doing before.
 Find that person you want to emulate.
 How did they get to where they are?
 What method did they use?

-For example, one of my friends loves to watch the show “Inside Actors Studio” because it delves into the professional background of actors, the hardships they faced in achieving fame, and how they got to where they are now.
-Unlike most shows, it isn’t about the sensational, but rather the practical aspects of the acting profession.
+For example, my friend loves to watch the show “Inside Actors Studio” because it delves into the professional background of actors, the hardships they faced in achieving fame, and how they got to where they are now.
+Unlike most shows, it isn’t about the sensational side of the entertainment industry but delves into the practical aspects of the acting profession.

 Reading biographies of the greats in your field is another way to learn what worked for them.